-The purpose of Pierce College's Student Store is to provide for the sale of book and supply requirements connected with the academic programs of the college.
-The Student Store is operated on sound business principles in the anticipation that its income will cover both its operating expenses and its attributable capital development costs.
+The purpose of Pierce College's Bookstore is to provide for the sale of book and supply requirements connected with the academic programs of the college.
+Text book information is available online at www.piercebookstore.com.

+The Bookstore is operated on sound business principles in the anticipation that its income will cover both its operating expenses and its attributable capital development costs.